 For more information about the federal SR&ED tax incentives program, contact the Canada Revenue Agency at 1-800-959-8281 or visit The Canada Revenue Agency Web site.

-To grow the cooperative sector, a partly refundable tax credit is available for cooperatives and credit unions that make financial contributions towards cooperative development in Manitoba.
+To grow the cooperative sector, a partly refundable tax credit is available for cooperatives and credit unions that have made financial contributions towards cooperative development in Manitoba on or before April 11th, 2017.
 Contributions of up to $50,000 made after September 2010 to a fund managed by the Manitoba Cooperative Association are used for the provision of technical assistance, the coordination of existing support and services, and the provision of small grants and strategic investments.
 All Manitoba's 400 credit unions and cooperatives qualify for this credit.